 Automation engineering deals with monitoring and control of systems or processes.
 Traditionally, the latter applies to physical activities such as mechanical processes like machines and robots or process technology such as bio- or chemical systems.
 In modern automation, however, also the automation of software processes plays an important role.
-Indeed, these physical and cyber worlds become more and more entangled.
+Indeed, these physical and cyber worlds have become more and more entangled.
 The development of ecosystems driven by AI methods for intelligent outcomes is just the latest of these aspects.
-In fact, such approaches are know from literature and practice even from the 1970s and were called expert systems.
+Such approaches are known from literature and practice even from the 1970s and were called expert systems.